zaphosting/docs/docs/dedicated-windows-fivem.md

 ## Configuration

 Now you can start with the installation of the FiveM Server and txAdmin.
-To start with this step, open your FiveM Server directory again and run the `FXServer.exe` application.
+To start with this step, open your FiveM Server directory again and run the `cfx-server.exe` application.

 ![img](https://screensaver01.zap-hosting.com/index.php/s/aSEbx3LnJe2rZpd/download)